jpegleg/eaas-deployment-d/README.txt

 - Ubuntu (20) with snap and microk8s for easy of deployment and kernel version, inline with upstream development.
 - UFW to firewall away almost everything by default, including the kubernetes api etc, leaving only the container services for HAProxy and SFTP exposed via NodePorts.
-- The local docker registry is kept out of micok8s and is used purely as a local build tool.
+- The local docker registry is kept out of microk8s and is used purely as a local build tool, replace the localhost items with private registry as desired.
 - An instance of deployment d takes ~800 MB of RAM and can scale horizontally very well.
 - HAProxy as the first layer to the API for world class performance and security.
 - NGINX as the web server for configuration flexibility and resilience.